dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

         * - :ref:`Configuration file <sdk_index_cloud>`
           - Configure using the :ref:`dwave CLI <dwave_cli>` tool or edit the file manually.
-          - You can override this configuration by setting a token in an environment variable or explicitly in you code.
+          - You can override this configuration by setting an environment variable or explicitly in your code.
-        * - Environment variable
+        * - Environment variables
           - Configure :code:`DWAVE_API_TOKEN`.
 For example,
             :code:`export DWAVE_API_REGION=ABC-123456789123456789123456789` in
             a Unix shell.
-          - You can override this configuration by setting a token explicitly in your code.
+          - You can override this configuration explicitly in your code.
-        * - Explicit parameter
+        * - Explicit parameters
-          - You can set your API token directly in your code; for example, :code:`sampleset = sampler(token="ABC-123456789123456789123456789")`
+          - You can set your API token directly in your code; for example, :code:`sampler = LeapHybridCQMSampler(token="ABC-123456789123456789123456789")`
           - Not recommended outside of testing (for security reasons).

      .. note:: For non-Ocean clients, you set your token in the HTTP header